-Since we started woodworking, we have created and designed a lot of pieces of furniture suitable to arrange different spaces from apartments (bedrooms, living rooms, kitchens, bathrooms, hallways), to houses (stairs, steps and solid oak railings), to restaurants (counter tops, benches, table tops, decorative crafts) to reception of the hotels.
+Since we started woodworking, we have created and designed a lot of pieces of furniture suitable to arrange different spaces from apartments (bedrooms, living rooms, kitchens, bathrooms, hallways), to houses (stairs, steps, and solid oak railings), to restaurants (countertops, benches, tabletops, decorative crafts) to the reception of the hotels.
 Now we have reached the fitness and gym rooms.
 It is true that this rack for weights and dumbbells was made for a home gym, but that does not mean it does not match such locations.

 We chose to make this project from ash wood.
-The wooden racks needed some heavy and secure bases at the same time, because they had to support a very heavy weight.
+The wooden racks needed some heavy and secure bases at the same time because they had to support very heavyweights.
 So, the ash wood seemed the best option, considering that we used 5 cm thickness planks.
 We brought the planks to the size of 4 cm thickness, after planing.

 Then, we sanded the outer rounded areas which we could easily sand them using the finishing sander.
 We manually rounded the edges with 120 grit sandpaper so as not to remain sharp.

 In order to fix the milled wooden sides, two by two, we glued another panel, also made out of 4 cm thickness ash wood.
 We cut the wooden panel into 4 smaller panels: 2 of them used for the bases and 2 of them used for the backs of the racks.
 This way we have greatly increased their stability.

 After we sanded them we fixed them on the milled sides using screws and glue.
 We preferred to use screws as the mechanical fixing is safer than the one by only using glue.
 We drilled holes before screwing them to hide the heads of the screws by using wooden dowels (otherwise they would be unsightly).
 The aspect of the wooden dowel is more pleasant than the aspect of a screw head.